Crispy Kimchi Pancakes (Kimchi Jeon)

 For a fun twist, many people now make fusion-style kimchi jeon with cheese, like in my cheesy kimchi pancakes.
 Any soft, meltable cheese works, but mozzarella is the go-to for that gooey, stretchy bite.

-📌 In the mood for more savory Korean pancakes?
+In the mood for more savory Korean pancakes?
 Try pajeon (scallion pancakes) or gamjajeon (potato pancakes).
 They’re crispy, flavorful, and seriously addictive.
 Plus, they’re just as easy to make—so don’t miss out!

-The BEST Kimchi Pancake (Kimchi Jeon)
+Kimchi Pancakes (Kimchi Jeon)

 Recipe Video